Guide

 Let’s look at the pitfalls of traditional approaches to fraud management and how machine learning can help organizations overcome them:

 • Rules-based limitations: Rules-based fraud management systems struggle with adaptability due to their reliance on fixed rules that quickly become outdated in the face of emerging and evolving fraud tactics.
 These systems require frequent manual updates and revisions to remain effective, which can be time-consuming and resource-intensive.
 As new forms of fraud emerge, the lag time in updating these systems can create a window of opportunity for fraudsters to exploit.
 Machine learning models provide a dynamic solution to these limitations by efficiently and continuously learning and adapting to new data patterns.
 These models detect and adjust to new and sophisticated fraud schemes in real time, uncovering complex patterns that rules-based systems often miss.
-Newer innovations such as generative AI or outside-the-box approaches to rules engines are also helping to improve security, ensuring that fraud management keeps pace with the constantly evolving threat landscape.
+Newer innovations such as Generative AI or outside-the-box approaches to rules engines are also helping to improve security, ensuring that fraud management keeps pace with the constantly evolving threat landscape.

 • False positives: Traditional systems are often rigid in their thinking and can be hyper-sensitive, contributing to higher rates of false positives, where legitimate transactions are flagged as fraudulent.
 These false positives are frustrating and inconvenient for customers and require considerable time and effort to review, jeopardizing customer satisfaction and wasting valuable resources.